Guidelines for staff dealing with personal data

 The use of fax machines to transmit personal information is not recommended.

-The provision of assessment results by academic departments is dealt with in detail in the documentation issued annually by the Taught Programmes Office.
+The provision of assessment results by academic departments is dealt with in detail in the documentation issued annually by the Student Administration Service.
 Departments should take every care that strict confidentiality and secure office practices are followed while papers are being marked and while results are being compiled.
 Please bear in mind that examination scripts and marks are personal data as defined in the GDPR and therefore students have the right of access to them.
 GDPR prevents the University from withholding marks or results pending the payment of outstanding fees, or the return of library books.
 Permissible sanctions in cases of student debts include withholding awards or permission to re-register.

 Departmental noticeboards/web pages

 It is the practice in many departments, and in halls of residence, for noticeboards to include photographs of all the members of that department, or the staff and residents of a hall of residence.
 Many departments also include photographs of staff members on their departmental web pages, along with biographical information.
 It is strongly recommended that individuals are informed when this is planned: it is within the rights of any individual to refuse to have his or her photograph or personal information included on noticeboards or websites, even when access is limited to within the University.
 In order that the University is able to carry out its legitimate business, it is permissible to publish lists of staff with their responsibilities and contact details within the University; however it is not advisable to publish specific location information such as room numbers.

 References are the personal data of both the referee and the subject of the reference.
 Therefore they could be released to either party as a result of a Subject Access Request.
 References should be factually accurate and fair.